hnucamendi/codingCheatSheet/JavaScript/README.md

 ## Object Destructuring

-Lets use this pretty big object as an example, imagine if we wanted to print the `color` to the `console` but only the color, and we have no need at all for the rest of the object.
+Let's use this pretty big object as an example, imagine if we wanted to print the `color` to the `console` but only the color, and we have no need at all for the rest of the object.
 This may not be realistic in this example but situations like these are common.
 We can use Destructuring to break apart an object and get ONLY the property or properties that we need.

 ```JavaScript
 const car = {